gamblevore/speedie/Documentation/lists.md

 The compiler knows about this and uses this info to make sure all the types are correct... and also saves you from having to check for the types of things.

+___

+### Internals

+The list class is what is an "intrusive list", you have to subclass it to use it as a list.

+This makes it super-fast and more RAM efficient, and just more natural... for operations where our nodes are already meant to be a list.

+Looking at some online C++ tests (Speedie is about as fast as C++), you can see that "intrusive lists" are 2-4x faster than non-intrusive lists.
+And simpler to use!
+Its just better.

+_(The `list` class used to be called "`RingTree`".
+Thats because internally it uses a ring, a half-ring really.
+So the first child's prev sibling is actually the last child.
+But you don't see that, its just internal.
+The only difference, is that finding/appending the last item is fast.)_

+___

+### Consistancy and Ownership

+The nice thing about the `list` class is that it keeps all your information consistant.

+For example, with a list `(a,b,c)`, if you did `b.next = d`, then you would get the list `(a,b,d,c)`.
+It would also change `d.prev` to `b`, and `d.next` to `c`.
+So all the properties are kept consistant for you.
+Without this, it would be impossible to use.

+Another very nice thing however, is that the `list` class frees us from having to worry about cyclical references.
+If you were to implement a tree class yourself in speedie, you would quickly run into *cyclical-reference* issues.

+Cyclical-references are where two objects refer to each other, causing memory-leaks.

+The `list` class doesn't suffer this.

+Basically, the root of the tree owns all the descendants.
+Of course, a node within the tree can be removed and become it own root, and as long as you still own a reference to it, you will now have two trees.

+Once the root is gone, all the nodes are gone (unless you have a reference to a node elsewhere, then it becomes it's own root).

 ---
 ### RAM Efficiency

 You might ask _"well doesn't making our list, a tree... bloat the list?"_ Well... no!
-We stay sharp.
+We stay tight.

 To make any double-linked-list, you'll need the `prev`/`next` pointers (8 bytes per pointer), and then you'll need a "`Head`" pointer also.
-The head is to remove or change the first node in the list.
+The head is to remove or change the first item in the list.
 So that's already 3 pointers just for a non-tree double-linked-list.

 Because of how memory alignment works, and the fact that the refcount takes 4 bytes, we also require a whole pointer's size (8 bytes) worth before even getting to the first pointer, so thats 4 pointers worth.